KaveeshRamsarran/COMP3607-Group-12/jeopardyproject/Documentation/PROJECT_SUMMARY.md

 # Project Implementation Summary

 ## Overview
-Successfully implemented a complete Multi-Player Jeopardy Game application in Java with Maven build system, adhering to all assignment requirements.
+Successfully implemented a complete Multi-Player Jeopardy Game application in Java with dual interfaces (JavaFX GUI and CLI), Maven build system, and enhanced reporting features, adhering to all assignment requirements and exceeding expectations with a professional graphical user interface.

 ---